AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 The codebase is pretty diverse—it includes Simulink models, Arduino IDE code (C++), Python scripts, and a bunch of configuration files sprinkled throughout.
 Hope you enjoy digging into it.

+**Communication Protocols**

+Achieving interoperability—aka getting three entirely different systems to work together and function as one cohesive unit—wasn’t exactly a walk in the park.
+But it was genuinely rewarding.
+At the heart of it all was communication: making sure each component could reliably exchange data, stay in sync, and respond in real time.
+That’s what turned a scattered set of devices into a unified system.

+Generally speaking, I had to build two bridges to connect the three devices: one between the Arduino Mega and the ESP32, and another between the ESP32 and the Raspberry Pi.
+Each bridge supports bidirectional data flow, allowing commands, feedback, and sensor readings to move freely between layers of the system.

+ESP32 <-> Mega

+The communcation used was a basic serial communication with the following data protocol:

+    • Header (1 byte): A fixed byte, 0xAA, which serves as a clear indicator of the start of a valid data packet.
+    • Left Velocity (2 bytes): A signed 16-bit integer representing the instantaneous speed of the left wheel in RPM.
+    • Right Velocity (2 bytes): A signed 16-bit integer representing the instantaneous speed of the right wheel in RPM.
+    • XOR Checksum (1 byte): A single byte containing the Exclusive OR (XOR) checksum of the header and the four bytes representing the left and right velocities.
+This byte is used for basic error detection to ensure data integrity during transmission.
+    • Dummy Byte (1 byte): A fixed byte, 0xEE, which acts as a placeholder or an additional validation byte within the protocol.
+    • Terminator (1 byte): A fixed byte, 0xEF, signaling the definitive end of the data packet, aiding in proper packet demarcation.

+Pi <-> ESP32

+Using micro-ROS library to integrate the ESP32 into the ROS ecosystem by publishing and subscribing to two custom ROS2 topics:

 **Repo Breakdown**

 As I hinted before, code execution is distributed across three platforms—Raspberry Pi, ESP32, and Arduino Mega.
 Each one handles a specific set of tasks to keep the system responsive and modular.
 For the Pi, and under the Models directory, you can find the core [VFH models](Models/vector-field-histogram-VFH).
 There are three main ones: one used for navigating from [start to goal](Models/vector-field-histogram-VFH/final_model.slx), another for navigating between [consecutive waypoints](Models/vector-field-histogram-VFH/final_model_waypoints.slx), and a third that was just used for [testing](Models/vector-field-histogram-VFH/vfh_testing.slx).
 Each model reflects a different stage of development, so feel free to explore them based on what you're trying to achieve.